 An afternoon relaxing in a sprawling city park is one of the true joys of urban traveling.
 Both London and Paris offer great green spaces, some mere minutes from popular London and Paris hotels.
 Spending a day in London?
 The central Hyde Parks is of particular appeal, with a lake, gorgeous trees, and the Diana, Princess of Wales Memorial Fountain.
 Regent’s Park is a massive 410 acres, and Victoria Park offers the athletic types a multitude of sporting fields.
 Paris also has some lovely green space, most notably the Tuileries Garden on the way down to the Arc de Triomphe (visible from Hotel Champs Elysees Mac Mahon).
 In the end, this one has to go to London.
 You just can’t complete with the variety and beauty of its many green spaces.

 Another joy of traveling to a new city is enjoying the cuisine the place has to offer.
 Both London and Paris have some great eats.
 Staying at the DoubleTree by Hilton Hotel London – Chelsea?
 Don’t miss lunch at The Dairy, a restaurant nearby with an ever-changing seasonal menu and craft beers.
 Paris travelers can delight in Alain Ducasse Au Plaza Athénée, with simple seasonal ingredients and a modern environment.
 In the end, this one has to go to Paris.
+And we haven’t touched on all the neighbourhood possibilities in Paris.
 French cuisine just offers diners a wider variety of unique culinary experiences.

 There are a plethora of landmarks and historical sites to visit in both London and Paris.
 London, of course, has Big Ben: the home of parliament and the most featured landmark in the city.
 It also boasts the London Eye (an iconic Ferris wheel), Westminster Abbey, and the Tower of London (London Bridge, while famous in song, is overshadowed by the famous Tower Bridge).
 While London certainly has a lot to offer, head west to Paris and you find the Eiffel Tower, the Arc de Triomphe, the Moulin Rouge and the Notre-Dame de Paris with all its pensive and unique gargoyles.
 There’s no way to pick a winner in this fight.